Why Is My Contractor Website Not Ranking Well On Google?

 What to ask your SEO agency: “Can you show me your SEO strategies for each month of the campaign?”

-#2 – You never hear from them
+#2 – You never hear from your contractor SEO agency

 After that there’s more calls to update you of your progress and provide suggestions to your website for a better shot of ranking on Google.
 If you never hear from your SEO agency it’s easy to think “well they must be busy doing work” but the opposite is true.